XYZ: Online Manual

 exception-add ITEM VALUE

 Add an exception which causes the ITEM check to not alert on a value of VALUE, so that it stops being flagged as a fault.
-This generally only makes sense for checks that may match multiple paths or users.
-For example, if the ri_privkey_ssh_identity_unencrypted check reports that root has an unencrypted private key but you accept the risk because this server needs to be able to transfer files unattended, “xyz exception-add ri_privkey_ssh_identity_unencrypted /root/.ssh/id_dsa” would stop the check action from alerting about that particular file.
-Compare this with the ignore action, which stops a check from running at all.
+This is only intended for checks that may match multiple paths or users.
+For example, if the ri_privkey_ssh_identity_unencrypted check reports that root has an unencrypted private key but you accept the risk because this server needs to be able to transfer files unattended, “xyz exception-add ri_privkey_ssh_identity_unencrypted /root/.ssh/id_dsa” will stop the “check” action from alerting about that particular file.
+Compare this with the “ignore” action, which stops a check from running at all.

 exception-remove ITEM VALUE

-Remove the exception allowing VALUE to be excluded from fault conditions for ITEM.
+Remove the exception that was allowing VALUE to be excluded from fault conditions for ITEM.
 This is the reverse of the action above.

 exceptions [ITEM]

-List the exceptions for all items, or for just the specified ITEM.
+List the exceptions for all items, or for just the specified ITEM, including their expiry time, if any.

 unavailable